szelingtan/tp/docs/DeveloperGuide.md

 ### Launch and shutdown

 1. Initial launch
    1. Download the jar file and copy into an empty folder.
    1. Double-click the jar file <br>
    Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+The window size may not be optimal.

 1. Saving window preferences
    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.
    1. Re-launch the app by double-clicking the jar file.<br>
    Expected: The most recent window size and location is retained.

 ### Deleting a patient
 1. Deleting a patient while all patients are being shown
    1. Prerequisites: List all patients using the `list` command.
 Multiple patients in the list.
    1. Test case: `delete 1`<br>
-      Expected: First patient is deleted from the list.
+      Expected: The first patient is deleted from the list.
 Details of the deleted patient shown in the status message.
 Timestamp in the status bar is updated.
    1. Test case: `delete 0`<br>
       Expected: No patient is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size) <br>
       Expected: Similar to previous.

 ### Saving data

 1. Dealing with missing data files
     1. Find the JSON file with the data in the `data` folder.
     1. Delete it while CareConnect is closed.
-    1. Launch the app and see how it runs.
+    1. Launch the app and see how it runs. <br>
        Expected: Launch the app with the default sample data list.

 1. Dealing with corrupted data files